Citizenship – Indian Constitution [GK Notes PDF]

 Key Points of Citizenship in the Indian Constitution

-• Overseas Citizenship of India (OCI): An extended visa called Overseas Citizenship of India enables overseas nationals of Indian descent to reside and work in India continuously.
-OCI holders do not have the power to vote, hold specific public office, or be the owner of agricultural land because they are not full citizens of India.
+• Overseas Citizenship of India (OCI): OCI holders do not have the power to vote, hold specific public office, or be the owner of agricultural land.

 • Persons of Indian Origin (PIO) Card: Prior to now, PIO cards were given to foreign citizens of Indian origin.
 However, this card and the OCI card have been put together, and current PIO cardholders now have access to OCI’s privileges.